veda10/mini-facebook/README.md

 # mini-facebook
-A mini facebook without UI using data structures in c
+A mini facebook without UI using data structures in c programming language.